traveltoasiaandback.com

 22/4/2016

 Most people will find that three days is enough time to see the sites in and around Phnom Penh.
-Travelers who are starting their journey in Cambodia will head out to popular destinations such as Kampot, Sihanoukville or Siem Reap.
-People who are ending their Cambodian tour will often head to Vietnam, particularly Ho Chi Minh City, which is still often referred to as Saigon.
+Travelers who start their journey in Cambodia will head to popular destinations such as Kampot, Sihanoukville, or Siem Reap.
+People ending their Cambodian tour will often head to Vietnam, particularly Ho Chi Minh City, which is still referred to as Saigon.
 Regardless of your next destination, there are many travel agencies around the Sisowath Quay (Riverside) tourist area which can arrange transportation by bus, boat or private taxi.

 Ho Chi Minh City was my next destination and I chose a combination of boat and bus to get there.
 It is important to note that most travelers to Vietnam will require a tourist visa which must organized before arriving in the country.
 When flying into Vietnam, the visa can be arranged on-line, but for overland travel or arrival by boat, the visa must be acquired before departing Cambodia.
 The Embassy of Vietnam in Phnom Penh issues tourist visas but most travel experts recommend using a travel agent to get the visa.
 A thirty day single entry tourist visa costs $45 USD; an agency will easily get the visa in two days or less and this saves multiple tuk tuk rides to the Embassy.
 In addition to the $45 USD you will need a completed application form, which can be downloaded and printed from the Embassy’s website, and one recent passport sized photo.